Mature Masculine

 Humble but not diminished: Recognizing our smallness in the cosmos while honoring our sacred worth.

-The Magician who finds this balance can move through the world and get things done without losing his peace.
+The Magician who finds this balance moves through the world and gets things done without losing his peace.

 Spirituality and the Guide

-The Guide archetype helps others navigate between the visible and invisible, the mundane and the sacred.
+The Guide helps others navigate between the visible and invisible, the mundane and the sacred.

 Healthy spirituality in the Guide:

-Serves awakening: Helps others see what they couldn't see before.
+Serves awakening: Helps others see what they could not see before.

 Stays humble: Knows the mystery is always greater than any understanding.

-Remains grounded: Doesn't float away from practical reality.
+Remains grounded: Does not float away from practical reality.

-Honors all paths: Recognizes that the sacred can be approached in many ways.
+Honors all paths: Recognizes the sacred can be approached in many ways.

 The Guide knows spirituality is not about having answers but about living the questions.